Find postdoc and early career opportunities, including postdoctoral fellowships, grants, travel awards, mentoring opportunities and more.

 The National Oceanic and Atmospheric Administration’s (NOAA) Dr. Nancy Foster Scholarship Program provides support for master’s and doctoral studies in oceanography, marine biology, maritime archaeology and all other science, engineering, social science and resource management disciplines involving ocean and coastal areas particularly by women and members of minority groups.

 Eligible PhD students should apply for one of these Fellowships of $48,000/year.
-The deadline is January 30, 2020, and prospective applicants must meet with Hawai'i Sea Grant BEFORE the deadline.
+Recently, the deadline has been in January, and prospective applicants must meet with Hawai'i Sea Grant BEFORE the deadline.

 East-West Center Graduate Degree Fellowships support graduate study at the University of Hawai‘i (UH) in fields relevant to the goals and objectives of the East-West Center (EWC).
 Fellowships are awarded annually in an international competition.
-To apply for study beginning in the 2019-2020 academic year, the deadline is December 1, 2018.
+The deadline recently has been December 1.